 Correct jaw function may not be high on the list of well-known health indicators, but it’s a necessary part of activities as vital as chewing and speaking.
 For some people, though, trauma or unfavorable growth has led to the jaws fitting together incorrectly or to the teeth fitting the jaws poorly.
 While many of these situations can be corrected with orthodontic work to straighten the teeth and subtly adjust the jaw, some situations have more extreme problems with jaw alignment.
 In these situations, orthognathic surgery, or jaw surgery, can reposition the misaligned jaw to improve both the function of the jaws and teeth and the appearance of the face as a whole.

 Symptoms of Jaw Problems

 Patients may wish to consider jaw surgery if they suffer from a protruding or retracted jaw, an open bite in which the teeth fail to meet, chronic jaw pain, trouble with breathing or speech, or difficulty in chewing or swallowing.
 Depending on the patient, these problems may have existed at birth or been acquired over the course of time as the result of trauma, heredity, or environment.
-To confirm the need for treatment, Dr. Arroyo will perform a thorough examination that includes X-rays.
+To confirm the need for treatment, the Doctor will perform a thorough examination that includes X-rays.
 During this consultation process, we encourage our patients to ask whatever questions you may have about the potential treatment so that you can make an informed decision about the options presented to you.